ywher/Rein/readme.md

 * [What is the difference between the ReinMask2FormerHead and original Mask2FormerHead?](https://github.com/w1oves/Rein/issues/12)
 * [Multi-gpu training problem](https://github.com/w1oves/Rein/issues/6)

+* Q: Why do we need to use multiple weight files during testing?**

+  * A: The weight files used during testing are:

+    - **Backbone**: Pre-trained backbone weight files.
+Since Rein is a parameter-efficient fine-tuning method, there is no need to fine-tune the backbone.
+This means that for the same backbone, we only need to store one set of parameters, which can significantly reduce storage space.

+    - **Rein_head**: Fine-tuned Rein weights and decode head weights.

 ## Acknowledgment
 Our implementation is mainly based on following repositories.
 Thanks for their authors.
 * [MMSegmentation](https://github.com/open-mmlab/mmsegmentation)